dorBrex/OkCupid-Send-Messages-Script/README.md

 And of course CupidSwindler itself is open source with a [public repository][CupidSwindler] on GitHub.

-## Installation

-The Cupid Swindler requires [Node.js](https://nodejs.org/) v10+ to run.

 ## Plugins

-The Cupid Swindler is currently extended with the following plugins.
+The Cupid Swindler is yet to be extended with the following plugins, but it's in progress.
 Instructions on how to use them in your own application are linked below.

 | Plugin | README |